cppalliance/safe-cpp/proposal/draft.md

 The compiler maps all non-dependent types to canonical types.
 When comparing types for equality, it compares the pointers to their canonical types.
 This is necessary to support typedefs and alias templates that appear in functions--we need to strip away those inessential details and get to the canonical types within.
 The lifetime parameterizations the user writes also map to canonical pameterizations.

 Think about lifetime parameterizations as a directed graph.
 Lifetime parameters are the nodes and outlives constraints define the edges.
-The compiler finds the strongly connected components[^scc] of this graph.
+The compiler finds the strongly connected components[@scc] of this graph.
 That is, it identifies all cycles and reduces them into SCC nodes.
 In `F4`, the `/a` and `/b` lifetime parameters constrain one another, and there are collapsed into a strongly connected component.
 The canonical function type is encoded using SCCs as lifetime parameters.
 Both `F4` and `F5` map to the same canonical type, and therefore compare the same.

 During the type relation pass that generates lifetime constraints for function calls in the MIR, arguments and result object regions are constrained to regions of the canonical type's SCCs, rather than the lifetime parameters of the declared type.
 This reduces the number of regions the borrow checker solves for.
 But the big reason for this process is to permit writing compatible functions even in the face lifetime normalization.